Learn all about growing peonies. Including the different types of peonies such as tree peonies and Itoh peonies, history, and basic care.

-Why I love Peony Bushes
+Why I love Peony Plants

 Peony Flower Tip: Did you know that peonies can last in full bloom for up to ten days in a vase?
 Pick them in the bud stage, wrap all but the ends of the stem in plastic, and place them in the refrigerator.
 They will keep for a month.

 There are several different stories about how the peony got its name.
 They all seem to center around a physician named Paeon who helped the gods, with the use of many plants, including the peony.

-Types of Peony Bushes
+Types of Peony Plants

 Herbaceous peonies are the most common.
 They are the ones your grandmother probably had in her garden.
 Most of my peonies are herbaceous peonies.
-They die back to the ground every year, come up in the spring time, and usually flower from May through mid-June.
+They die back to the ground every year, come up in the springtime, and usually flower from May through mid-June.